Three Link

 Why invest in the APS solution?

-Stakeholder Objectives[/caption] Just a little reflection is enough to understand that defining what, when, and how to produce (the function of PPC , one of the areas of the Supply Chain) influences the results of the motivations mentioned above.
-The limitations of traditional MRP/MRPII solutions show us that there are a number of gaps that can be filled to improve these processes.
+Stakeholder Objectives[/caption]It only takes a little reflection to understand that defining what, when, and how to produce (the function of PPC , one of the areas of the Supply Chain) influences the results of the motivations mentioned above.
+The limitations of traditional MRP/MRPII solutions show us that there are a series of gaps that can be filled to improve these processes.
 But now, how does APS generate results to meet these objectives?
-Well, we'll see below that the gains reach several areas, influencing each other.
-We'll address the gains in improving the Planning processes and then the Scheduling processes to clarify the approaches.
+Well, we will see below that the gains reach several areas, influencing each other.
+We will address the gains in improving the Planning processes and then the Scheduling processes, in order to make the approaches clearer.

 Gains through better production planning